-M+ Museum’s first design exhibition – ‘Shifting Objectives: Design from the M+ Collection’ – explores the various concepts and framework that have shaped and broadened our understanding of design.
-This exhibition features dozens of key objects and works – from mid-twentieth century Japanese furniture, to familiar products from Hong Kong’s manufacturing era.
+M+ Museum’s first design exhibition, ‘Shifting Objectives: Design from the M+ Collection’, explores the various concepts and frameworks that have shaped and broadened our understanding of design.
+This exhibition features dozens of key objects and works, from mid-twentieth century Japanese furniture to products from Hong Kong’s manufacturing era.

-The exhibition title ‘Shifting Objectives’ was designed to be a dynamic logotype as well as a graphic way finding device to provide directions for visitors to navigate the exhibition area.
+The exhibition title ‘Shifting Objectives’ was designed to be a dynamic logotype as well as a graphic wayfinding device to provide directions for visitors to navigate the exhibition area.
 The simple execution of the exhibition’s logotype communicates the ‘multi-perspective’ nature of the show.